firebase/extensions/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md

+The `fs-bq-import-collection` script is for use with the official Firebase Extension [**Export Collections to BiqQuery**](https://github.com/firebase/extensions/tree/master/firestore-bigquery-export).

 ### Overview

 The import script (`fs-bq-import-collection`) can read all existing documents in a Cloud Firestore collection and insert them into the raw changelog table created by the Export Collections to BigQuery extension.
 The script adds a special changelog for each document with the operation of `IMPORT` and the timestamp of epoch.
 This ensures that any operation on an imported document supersedes the import record.